 7. Don’t Be Too Biased or Partisan on Social Media-

 It is true that many of us feel very strongly about certain issues.
 However, as a responsible and thinking adult, it is important to be balanced.
 Putting forth arguments in favor of something is good, however, defending the same in a non-rational way is only going to show a one-sided approach.
 It is important that you come across as rational, logical, and balanced in your thinking.

 Many youngsters are too scared to be friends with their family members on social media.
 While you might think it is cool, it shows a certain sense of non-consideration in the eyes of people reviewing your admission or application.
 This is why it is good to mix up your social media images and videos with some wholesome content around your family.
 This shows that you are not scared about having them on your friend list, which in turn shows you are never doing anything, which you would need to hide.

 9. Don’t showcase any Illegal or Questionable Activity-

-It is important that you steer clear from showing any images of you hanging out in a club, or holding an alcoholic beverage or doing anything illegal in any way.
-While you might it is cool to put something like this on social media, it can get you into a lot of trouble with your admission or scholarship application process.
+It is important that you steer clear from showing any images of you hanging out in a club, holding an alcoholic beverage (alcohol use disorder in college students will be frowned upon), or doing anything illegal in any way.
+While might it be cool to put something like this on social media, it can get you into a lot of trouble with your admission or scholarship application process.
 It is important that you avoid anything, which is controversial or questionable in nature on social media platforms.